 In support of my first FLEX 30 activity, I observe and participate in a student seminar, using the opportunity to consider the dynamic between myself and my academic colleague – and looking at how I can learn from this as part of my own teaching journey.

-Having taken part in an initial Microsoft Teams meeting with second year students undertaking the Media Industries module of the Film and Media BA for 2021/22, I was invited to join an in-person seminar, to discuss their group work so far and provide feedback.
+Having taken part in an initial online meeting with second year students on the Media Industries module of the Film and Media BA for 2021/22, I was invited to join an in-person seminar, to discuss the students’ group work so far and provide feedback.
 I decided this would be a valuable opportunity to observe a teaching colleague at work, while reflecting on my own interactions with students to better understand my strengths and weaknesses in a classroom scenario.

 Fundamentally, my involvement with the Film and Media BA over the last seven years has been structured around my professional knowledge and experience.
 From lectures about copywriting, social media or industry careers, to custom designed workshops intended to take students through a ‘live brief’, my teaching has always been inexorably tied to my profession.
-Supported by storytelling, this work has always placed students at the heart of a marketing ‘problem’ to help them understand the roles, tools and content forms deployed in the delivery of an appropriate solution.
+This work has always placed students at the heart of a marketing ‘problem’ to help them understand the roles, tools and content forms deployed in the delivery of an appropriate solution.
 However, while my contribution has often helped to shape the design of the module, it has always been in close collaboration with the academic lead.
-With this in mind, I was keen to explore this dynamic and connect our collaborative approach to the literature around such modern teaching techniques.

-Dalrymple et al. (2021) discuss the concept of co-designed learning programmes and how these can lead to real learning benefits for students.
-They notes that when carefully designed, these initiatives target student development through “specific skills, attributes and identities”.
-Further to this, a range of examples and studies are put forward which suggest enhanced collaboration between universities and employers results in students the development of transferrable skills that can be easily deployed in a workplace context.
-Indeed, it seems discussion around such approaches, which are reliant on involvement from an ‘external’ practitioner able to authentically contribute to the learning of students through a ‘live brief’, are the subject of great debate in the academic community – with differing opinions on their effectiveness.
+Dalrymple et al. (2021) discuss the concept of co-designed learning programmes and how these can target student development through “specific skills, attributes and identities”.
+Further to this, a range of examples and studies are put forward which suggest enhanced collaboration between universities and employers can result in students’ developing transferrable skills that are more easily utilised in a workplace context.
+Indeed, it seems discussion around such approaches, which are reliant on involvement from an ‘external’ practitioner who can authentically contribute to the learning of students through a ‘live brief’, are the subject of great debate in the academic community – with differing opinions on their effectiveness.

-Referred to as ‘problem-based learning’ (PBL), Biggs (2011) considers this technique as very different from traditional ideas of apprenticeship learning, as it is less about having students performs tasks in an arbitrary manner so that skills can be developed though experience and is more concerned with setting clear problems that relate to a specific profession, based on an understanding of how that profession functions.
+Referred to as ‘problem-based learning’ (PBL), Biggs (2011) considers this technique as very different from traditional ideas of ‘apprenticeship learning’, as it is less about having students performs tasks in an arbitrary manner so skills can be developed though hands-on experience, and is more concerned with setting clear problems that relate to a specific profession, based on an understanding of how that profession functions.
 However, while Biggs does praise PBL for its effectiveness in the classroom, he also draws attention to the inherent challenges it brings for educators.
-PBL, he argues, asks teachers to step outside of a framework where they acquire and disseminate “separate bodies of knowledge” that traditionally would establish them as the experts, and instead accept that the expertise comes from the practitioner or industry in question.
-“Many find this hard to do” Biggs concludes, “their very career path is expedited by demonstrating their specific expertise.
+PBL, he argues, asks teachers to step outside of a framework where they acquire and disseminate “separate bodies of knowledge” that traditionally would establish them as the experts.
+Instead, Biggs argues that in these cases educators must accept that the expertise comes from the practitioner or industry in question.
+“Many find this hard to do” he concludes, “their very career path is expedited by demonstrating their specific expertise.
 It is much easier for experts to give lectures on their speciality, leaving integration and application as the students’ problem to solve.”

 Looking at the subsequent data around the implementation of the framework, Sutton and Knuth (2017) note the benefits of PBL appear to be wide-ranging where students are given rich, comprehensive learning experiences.
 In particular, attention is drawn to how these benefits “extend to all students, regardless of socioeconomic or linguistic status, or special learning needs”.
 Additionally, it was observed that the process of learning through collaborative discussion and group problem solving also encouraged “social, emotional, and civic development” in students.
 This assertion, that PBL has the potential to augment learning, enhance employability and create “better people” ties directly in Manchester Metropolitan University’s own Education Strategy.
 Published in 2017, this document considers the teaching goals of the institution, prioritising innovative and flexible learning, as well as close collaboration between students, academics and external partners.
 That it does so across such a broad spectrum of student types, also seems to support the university’s commitment to widening inclusion, by removing barriers to higher education for that exist with pupils from backgrounds who might not typically enter higher education.

-There are a number of things I take from the experience of observing my academic colleague, which also give me an insight into how I interact with students in this environment.
+There are a number of learnings I take from the experience of observing my academic colleague, which also give me an insight into how I interact with students in this environment.
 Generally speaking, I feel my engagement with students is natural, conversational and often based around a shared passion for not just marketing, but the broader elements of the degree.
 However, I do recognise that more thought and pedagogical structure is essential if I am to use this as a genuine tool for teaching.
-It’s clear we bring different things to the table (me, real-world experience that brings the module to life and her, the necessary teaching and academic structure to deliver it), but essentially, it is a respect and understanding of one another’s skillset which make it a true collaboration.
-That said, while the latter is undoubtedly based on years of valuable teaching experience, I hope and believe these are skills that can be learned in a way that, arguably, my experience can not.
+It’s clear we bring different things to the table (she, the necessary teaching and academic structure to deliver the module, and I the real-world experience that brings it to life), but essentially, it is a respect and understanding of one another’s skillset which make it a true collaboration.
+That said, while the former is undoubtedly based on years of valuable teaching experience, I hope and believe these are skills that can be learned in a way that, arguably, my experience cannot.

-Later, as the discussion moved away from the specifics of the client problem and the students response to it so far, my academic colleague encouraged the students to ‘ask me anything’ and take advantage of my industry knowledge and career experience.
-Schön (1983) talks of a “crisis of confidence in the professions” that is manifest in “a skeptical reassessment of the professions’ actual contribution to society’s well-being through the delivery of competent services based on special knowledge.”
-I can’t say whether my own “special knowledge” has the power to change society for the better, but if it can improve a student’s employability prospects, then I’ll take that as a start.
+Later, as the discussion moved away from the specifics of the client problem and the students’ response to it so far, my academic colleague encouraged the students to ‘ask me anything’ and take advantage of my industry knowledge and career experience.
+Schön (1983) talks of a “crisis of confidence in the professions” that is manifest in “a sceptical reassessment of the professions’ actual contribution to society’s well-being through the delivery of competent services based on special knowledge.”
+I can’t say whether my own “special knowledge” has the power to change society for the better, but if it can help a student develop transferrable skills based on an understanding of authentic problems and solutions, I’ll take it as a start.